Skip to content

 On this page

-• How does SSL/TLS work in short?
+• How does SSL/TLS work in practice?

 • Which types of certificates exist?

-• Enforcing HTTPS with HSTS
+• Enforcing HTTPS: redirect and HSTS

-• Common mistakes
+• Common mistakes and how to prevent them

 • Related articles